ivw/ezmode-vscode/README.md

 ## Customization

+TODO
-The full keymap is defined in TODO, which you can override with your own `.ezmoderc` file.
+The full keymap is defined in [base.ezmoderc](src/main/resources/com/github/ivw/ezmode/config/base.ezmoderc), which you can override with your own `.ezmoderc` file.

 Key mappings use this format: